Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 @section occt_iges_1 Introduction

+The IGES interface reads IGES files and translates them to Open CASCADE Technology models.
+The interface is able to translate one entity, a group of entities or a whole file.
+Before beginning a translation, you can set a range of parameters to manage the translation process.
+If you like, you can also check file consistency before translation.
+The IGES interface also translates OCCT models to IGES files.

+Other kinds of data such as colors and names can be read or written with the help of XDE tools <i> IGESCAFControl_Reader</i> and <i> IGESCAFControl_Writer</i>.

+Please, note:

+  * an IGES model is an IGES file that has been loaded into memory.
+  * an IGES entity is an entity in the IGES normal sense.
+  * a root entity is the highest level entity of any given type, e.g. type 144 for surfaces and type 186 for solids.
+Roots are not referenced by other entities.

-This manual explains how  to convert an IGES file to an Open CASCADE Technology (**OCCT**) shape and  vice versa.
+This manual mainly explains how  to convert an IGES file to an Open CASCADE Technology (**OCCT**) shape and  vice versa.
 It provides basic documentation on conversion.
 For advanced  information on conversion, see our offerings on our web site at <a href="http://www.opencascade.org/support/training/">www.opencascade.org/support/training/</a>

-IGES files up to and  including IGES version 5.3 can be read.
+IGES files produced in accordance with IGES standard versions up to and including version 5.3 can be read.
 IGES files that are produced by this  interface conform to IGES version 5.3 (Initial Graphics Exchange Specification,  IGES 5.3.
 ANS US PRO/IPO-100-1996).

 This manual principally  deals with two OCCT classes:
   * The Reader class, which loads  IGES files and translates their contents to OCCT shapes,